Faith Ringgold's America: Red, White and Black

 Resulting text-based works prompted political posters such as People’s Flag Show (1970), produced for an exhibition co-organized by Ringgold.
 That exhibition featured over 200 works made from, or about, the American flag, and ultimately led to Ringgold’s arrest for violating the Flag Protection Act of 1968.
 United States of Attica (1971), her most widely distributed poster of the 1970s, was created in response to the Attica prison riot in western NY.
 This poster, presenting a United States map across which appear written accounts of acts of violence, invites collaboration as Ringgold captions, “This map of American violence is incomplete.
 Please write in whatever you find lacking."

-Ringgold found her political voice through these 1960s paintings, posters, and murals.
+In the 1960s Ringgold found her political voice through her paintings, posters, and murals.
 These works were also a vehicle for her discovery of artistic methods to express that voice: methods crucial for understanding everything the artist has since created.
-More broadly, these paintings are pivotal for re-conceptualizing our understanding of artistic production in the 1960s.

-There exists an incongruity between the fiery social climate emerging from Civil Rights Movement and the Vietnam War, and the sterility appearing in the Pop and Minimalist movements of the same era.
-Faith Ringgold’s work offers clear insight, into what it meant to be an African American woman making her way as an artist during this critical moment in United States history.
+There exists an incongruity between the fiery social climate emerging from Civil Rights Movement and the Vietnam War, and the Pop and Minimalist movements of the same era.
+Ringgold’s work offers clear insight, into what it meant to be an African American woman making her way as an artist during this critical moment in United States history.